-How Do I Make Southern Style Sausage Gravy?
+How Do I Make Southern-Style Sausage Gravy?

 You may be surprised that you are only ten minutes away from enjoying piping hot sausage gravy!
 All you need to make this dish is hot breakfast sausage, flour, milk, and salt and pepper to taste!
 To begin, simply break up your sausage in a skillet and cook until the sausage crumbles are brown and crispy.
-The grease leftover in the pan is a much more flavorful substitute for butter, and will pack a peppery punch in the gravy! set your sausage aside and whisk in your flour to the grease mixture.
+The grease leftover in the pan is a much more flavorful substitute for butter, and will pack a peppery punch into the gravy! set your sausage aside and whisk in your flour to the grease mixture.
 Next, whisk in the milk until the gravy is completely smooth.
 Once everything is combined, let the gravy simmer over medium heat for about five minutes, or until it reaches your desired consistency.
-Lastly, add salt and pepper to taste and enjoy!
+Lastly, add salt and pepper to taste, and enjoy!

-Watch Me Make Southern Sausage Gravy:
+Watch Me Make Southern sausage gravy: